harrikrishna/SpeakerActive/Readme.md

 ## Contact

-There’s some troubleshooting notes in the app itself and it works fine for me, but if it doesn’t fix your annoying speaker problems then apologies for giving you false hope.
-If you notice any bugs or anything that needs fixing, feel free to get in touch at: <harrilyons@gmail.com> and I’ll see if I can sort it out.
+There’s some troubleshooting notes in the app itself and it all works fine for my own speakers (KRK Rokits), but if it doesn’t fix your annoying speaker problems then apologies for giving you false hope.
+If you notice any small bugs or anything that needs fixing, feel free to get in touch at: <harrilyons@gmail.com> and I’ll see if I can sort it out.